 Your newly converted files will download in a compressed file, so you need to decide where to extract them to.

-Step Four – Inserting PDF images into Word
+Step Four – Inserting PDF derived images into a Microsoft Word document

 The last step is a relatively simple one if you already know how to insert pictures in Word documents.
-If you don’t, the process is painless.
+If you don’t, the process is very straight foward and easy.

-Word will insert the PDF image into your document.
-From there you can edit the image to fit with your text.
+Word will insert the image into your document.
+From there you can edit the image to fit with the flow of your text.

 Insert PDF into Word as an Object

-From there, choose the “create from file” tab and locate your PDF using the Browse button.
-Word will create an object from the PDF and insert it into your document.
+- From there, choose the “create from file” tab and locate your PDF using the Browse button

 Insert PDF Text into Word